Reading

 Every classroom has a well-stocked, inviting and cosy reading area.
 These contain both fiction and non-fiction texts and reflect the current topic.

 Every classroom has reading displays, which include phonics, spelling, vocabulary and reading prompts.
-These support, promote and enhance reading further.
+These follow our phonics scheme (Little Wandle) and support, promote and enhance reading further.
 Such displays and those in our communal areas also celebrate our love of reading and reflect our passionate belief that reading is at the heart of our curriculum.

 In addition to our daily reading, we take part wholeheartedly in World Book Day events, reading competitions, author visits, book sales and as many events as we can to promote a sense of wonder and delight in reading.